Akash-Ramjyothi/Stagnant-Site/README.md

 </p>

 ## 📜 Description:
-Developed a robust and beautiful frontend of a Blogging Website.
-Made the website highly responsive and compatible with various screen sizes/ Made use of various frontend libraries to improve the user interface and user experience.
-Currently it consists of static elements, but can later be easily configured to a scalable system.
+Built a complete Website by using basic Wireframe as reference.
+Made the project completely responsive to all screen sizes and highly intuitive and ease of convenience to use by customers.
+Developed this project to demonstrate my Frontend development expertise.

 ## 📽 Sample Demo:
 https://clipchamp.com/watch/F1bmn3iN1R1